johngrindall/youtube_downloader-1.0/README.md

-A simple Django-based YouTube Downloader
+A simple Pytube and Django-based YouTube Downloader.